How I replaced an incandescent bell push light with LEDs. The bell push operates a door chime powered by AC from a bell transformer.

 The Schematic Circuit Diagram

-The Bell Push LED schematic circuit diagram is shown below.
-The 2 wire cable connecting it to the bell box connects to terminals 1 & 2.
+The circuit diagram below shows the Bell Push LED schematic with the 2 wire cable connecting it to the bell box terminals 1 & 2.

 Pic.
 3. LED Illuminated Bell Push Schematic